-You can submit a complaint about State of Oklahoma Group Retirees (HMO) directly to Medicare.
+You can submit a complaint about Global Classic (HMO) directly to Medicare.
 To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
 Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.